Prevent Workplace Injuries with Proper Housekeeping

-- Floor holes or openings must be guarded by a cover, grating, guardrail, or equivalent on all sides except at the entrance to stairways or ladders.
-Grates or similar covers over floor openings (such as floor drains) must be designed so that foot traffic or rolling material handling equipment will not be caught in the grate spacing.
+- Guard floor holes must by a cover, grating, guardrail, or equivalent on all sides except at the entrance to stairways or ladders.

-- Toe boards must be installed around the edges of a permanent floor opening where persons may pass below the opening.
+- Install toe boards around the edges of a permanent floor opening.

 - Next Post: Advanced nanomaterials present unique challenges, opportunities for workplace health